Research

 Three converging streams of inquiry — each shaped by lived experience, each demanding new forms.

-With particular attention to the intersections of race, gender, and geography, this work refuses the single-axis analyses that have historically dominated disability scholarship.
+With particular attention to the intersections of race, gender, and geography, this work rejects the single-axis analyses that have historically dominated disability scholarship.
+Disability can and does exist — albeit dependent on country and geographic norms — differently than in the Western models linked to capitalism and productivity.

 Publications